src-its/help-content/markdown/chkdsk.md

 ## Running Check Disk from the Command Line

 You can run Check Disk from an elevated command prompt or within other tools.
-At the elevated command prompt, you can test the integrity of drive C by typing the following command:

-`chkdsk C:`

-Adding flags tells `chkdsk` what action to perform.
-The `/f` parameter tells it to fix errors on the disk:

-`chkdsk C: /f`
+Open up an administrator mode command prompt by searching in the Start menu or screen for “cmd” and then right-clicking on the item and choosing “Run as Administrator”.

-When you use this command, Check Disk performs an analysis of the disk and then repairs any errors it finds, provided that the disk isn’t in use.

-`chkdsk /r` locates bad sectors and recovers readable information.
-It implies `/p`, meaning that you are automatically using CHKDSK /R /F. The /R mean that everything that /F does is done as well as anything extra that /R does.
-Since everything that it does has already been accounted for, there is no reason to use the /F at all.
+At the elevated command prompt, you can test the integrity of drive C by typing `chkdsk C:` .
+Additional flags tell Check Disk  what action to perform.
+The `/f` parameter, for example, tells it to performs an analysis of the disk and then repairs any errors it finds, provided that the disk isn’t in use. `chkdsk /r` locates bad sectors and recovers readable information.
+It implies `/p`, meaning that you are automatically using `chkdsk /r /f`.

-The complete syntax for Check Disk is as follows:
+The complete syntax for Check Disk is:

-CHKDSK [volume[[path]filename]] [/F] [/V] [/R] [/X] [/I] [/C] [/L[:size]]
+`CHKDSK [volume[[path]filename]] [/F] [/V] [/R] [/X] [/I] [/C] [/L[:size]]`

 The options and switches for Check Disk are used as follows: